Skip to Content

 You see, big eaters have always been a part of my life.
 I grew up with a younger brother who grew something like 10 inches in a year, eventually landing just shy of 6’4.”
 I am married to a man who, while not very tall, comes from a long line of slender men who eat like linebackers.
 And most of my best friends in high school were guys, so I know all too well how much teen boys can eat.

 Well, guess what?
 My family has reached the moment of truth.
-While my boys are only 12 and 14, and I know it is only going to get worse, I have already seen an increase in our food bills and the quantity of food that seems to be required, especially in the late afternoon.
+My boys are now 13 and 16, and I know it is only going to get worse, I have already seen an increase in our food bills and the quantity of food that seems to be required, especially in the late afternoon.

-So I wanted to share with you what I am already doing to feed my teen and tween on a budget and also what I have learned from others who have more experience than I do.
+So I wanted to share with you what I’m doing to feed my teens on a budget and also what I’ve learned from others who have more experience than I do.

 Three Legs of the Fullness Stool